Masked-Kunsiquat/homelab-wiki/proxmox/netbox/installation.md

     sudo git clone -b master --depth 1 https://github.com/netbox-community/netbox.git .
     ```

-<p class="callout info">The `git clone` command above utilizes a "shadow clone" to retrieve only the most recent commit.
+> The `git clone` command above utilizes a "shadow clone" to retrieve only the most recent commit.
 If you need to download the entire history, omit the `--depth 1` argument.
+>

-**You should see output similar to the following:**</p>
+> **You should see output similar to the following:**
+{.is-info}

 ```
 Cloning into '.'...